 Visit a flower-filled valley, sloping down through dappled glades and varied walkways to an idyllic cove, by bus or even on foot (see 2)

-- Bus 35 leaves hourly, Monday to Saturday.
+- Bus 35 and bus 63 leave regularly, Monday to Saturday.
 If you have to wait or need a coffee, the nearby Good Vibes café is friendly and fun.
 Follow Good Journey’s directions.

 - The bus ride to Trebah garden along winding, wooded lanes is an adventure in itself.
 Tickets need to be booked in advance.
 The gardens are beautiful: walk down through tree ferns and bamboos, gnarled rhododendrons and Japanese maples, hydrangeas, palms and nodding agapanthus, reflected in a series of ponds.

-- Have an ice cream on the pebbly beach, overlooking the Helford River, before climbing up by a different route, past more of Trebah’s hidden corners.
+- Have an ice cream on the pebbly beach, overlooking the Helford River, before climbing up by a different route, past more of Trebah’s hidden corners. .

 2. South West Coast Path National Trail

-- The spectacular coast path is 630 knee-wrecking miles long and walking it all is famously equivalent to climbing four Mount Everests.
+- The whole long-distance path is 630 knee-wrecking miles long and walking it all is famously equivalent to climbing four Mount Everests.
 Luckily, the ten-mile section between Falmouth and Helford Passage is a relatively gentle walk with plenty of refreshments.

 - Start by rounding Pendennis Point, with its English Heritage castle and great views over the river.
 After a couple of miles, there’s a café at Swanpool Beach and, at scenic Maenporth two miles further on, there’s a beach café and the fancy Cove Bar.
 Finally, there’s the atmospheric Ferryboat Inn at Helford Passage.

 - The bus stop, to get bus 35 or bus 63 back to Falmouth, is at the top of the road not far from the entrance to Trebah Garden.